llpilla/study-load-balancing/README.md

     python -m venv my_venv_folder
 ```

-It may fail and require you to install `python3.8-venv` directly (using a system-specific command such as `apt`).
+It may fail and require you to install `python3.8-venv` or another version of this directly (using a system-specific command such as `apt`).
 To active it, run: